Past Initiatives and Collaborative Projects

 Also in 2008, the ABIM convened a task force to assess teamwork-identified by the ABIM as one of the most critical competencies in internal medicine.
-The Institute's Director of Special Projects, Julie Moretz, participated in the 10-member working group comprised of both physicians and non-physicians.
+IPFCC's then Director of Special Projects, Julie Moretz, (now Associate Vice Chancellor for Patient- and Family-Centered Care at the University of Arkansas for Medical Sciences) participated in the 10-member working group comprised of both physicians and non-physicians.
 During the two-day meeting, the working group aimed to understand and assess competency in teamwork in internal medicine.

-In 2006, the Consensus Committee on Recommended Standards for Newborn Intensive Care Unit (NICU) Design-on which Bev Johnson serves—-issued recommended standards for NICU structure, lighting, noise and infection control, family support and other design considerations, along with supporting interpretations, references, and a glossary of terms.
+Published in the Journal of Perinatology in 2006, the Consensus Committee on Recommended Standards for Newborn Intensive Care Unit (NICU) Design, on which IPFCC's Bev Johnson serves, issued recommended standards for NICU structure, lighting, noise and infection control, family support and other design considerations, along with supporting interpretations, references, and a glossary of terms.

-With support from the Robert Wood Johnson Foundation and the California HealthCare Foundation, the Institute expanded the programming on hospital design and facility design planning at its February 2005 International Conference in San Francisco.
-The Institute added additional hospital design content to its website and, in September 2005, published a special issue of Advances focused on hospital design.
+With support from the Robert Wood Johnson Foundation and the California HealthCare Foundation, IPFCC expanded the programming on hospital design and facility design planning at its February 2005 International Conference in San Francisco.
+IPFCC added additional hospital design content to its website and, in September 2005, published a special issue of Advances focused on hospital design.

-The Institute participated in the revision of the criteria for the American Hospital Association-McKesson Quest for Quality Prize and the Institute's Chief Executive Officer serves on the selection committee for this prestigious award.
-The revised award criteria now recognize the importance of the experience of care and partnership, and demonstrate the importance of linking hospital leadership agendas for safety, quality, and patient- and family-centered care..
+IPFCC participated in the revision of the criteria for the American Hospital Association-McKesson Quest for Quality Prize and IPFCC's Chief Executive Officer serves on the selection committee for this prestigious award.
+The revised award criteria now recognize the importance of the experience of care and partnership, and demonstrate the importance of linking hospital leadership agendas for safety, quality, and patient- and family-centered care.